port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/iam-permissions-guide.md

 </p>

 ## Actions
 We want to be able to provision and revoke permissions for AWS resources from Port.
-To do so, we will need to create some [Port actions](/docs/create-self-service-experiences/create-self-service-experiences.md) in our Port organization.
+To do so, we will need to create some [Port actions](/docs/create-self-service-experiences/create-self-service-experiences.md) in our Port organization, and set up some action backends.

-We will define Port the actions using the Port UI.

 ### Actions backend - Github Workflows
 As mentioned in the [prerequisites](#prerequisites), in this guide we will be using [Github actions](https://docs.github.com/en/actions) as a backend for our Port actions.
 To do this, we will create 2 Github workflow files, and 2 JSON files which will be used as templates for developer IAM permissions.